What is customer satisfaction (CSAT) survey?

 How to turn your customer feedback into action

 Measuring customer satisfaction is important but what you do with the data is essential.
 If your customers take the time to fill out a survey, it’s important they know you’re serious about improving their experience.

 - Close the loop– Respond quickly after receiving negative feedback from your customers.
 This is a chance to keep your customer loyal.
 70 percent of consumers said they would be more likely to do business with an organisation again if their complaint was handled well the first time.

 - Analyse for trends– Understand what metrics you’re looking to improve and see if there are patterns on these specific items.
 For instance, if 30 percent of respondents say the customer service wait time was too long, you know you need to improve in that area.

 - Company-wide effort- Every department must be on board to keep the customer satisfied.
-If customers complain about a product feature, the product department must be willing to receive the data and fix.
-If customers complain about the service, customer service representatives need to understand how to fix the issues better.
+If customers complain about a product feature, the product department must be willing to receive the data and fix it.
+If customers complain about the service, customer service representatives need to understand how to fix the issues more effectively.
 Make sure the right people have the right visibility with role-based CX dashboards and analytics.

 Do you want to go deeper into customer insights and create loyal and satisfied customers?

-Here is a prebuilt customer satisfaction survey template you can use in your customer experience management (CXM) to start properly measuring customer satisfaction.
+Our prebuilt customer satisfaction survey template can be used in your customer experience management (CXM) to start properly measuring customer satisfaction.
 Keep in mind, all of these customer satisfaction surveys can be used today when you sign up for a FREE Qualtrics account.